 Drooling is usually caused by excess saliva in the mouth.
-Medical conditions such as throat infections and pregnancy can increase saliva production.
-Allergies, tumors, and sinusitis can impair swallowing.
+Medical conditions such as acid reflux and pregnancy can increase saliva production.
+Allergies, tumors, and above-the-neck infections such as strep throat, tonsil infection, and sinusitis can all impair swallowing.

-Drooling is not always treated.
-Treatment will not be advised for someone under the age of 4 or who drools during sleep.
+Drooling isn’t always treated.
+Your doctor usually won’t recommend any treatment for someone under the age of 4 or who drools during sleep.

-Treatment is recommended when drooling is severe; for example, if saliva drips from your lip to your clothing or your drooling interferes with your daily activities and creates social problems.
+Treatment may be recommended when drooling is severe.
+Drooling may be considered severe if saliva drips from your lip to your clothing or your drooling interferes with your daily activities and creates social problems.
 Excessive drooling can also lead to inhaling saliva into the lungs, which can cause pneumonia.

 Speech and occupational therapists help teach positioning and posture control to help improve lip closure and swallowing.
-Therapists may also suggest you see a dietitian to modify the amount of acidic foods in your diet.
+Your therapist will work with you on improving muscle tone and saliva control.
+Therapists may also suggest that you see a dietitian to modify the amount of acidic foods in your diet.

 A special device placed in the mouth helps with lip closure during swallowing.
+An oral prosthetic device such as a chin cup or dental appliances may help with lip closure as well as tongue position and swallowing.
 This option works best if you have some swallowing control.

 Certain medications help reduce saliva production.
 Medications include:

-- Scopolamine: comes as a patch and is placed on your skin to deliver the medication slowly throughout the day.
+- Scopolamine, which comes as a patch and is placed on your skin to deliver the medication slowly throughout the day.
 Each patch lasts for 72 hours.

-- Glycopyrrolate (Robinul): given as an injection or in the form of a pill.
-Robinuldecreases your saliva production but can cause dry mouth as a result.
+- Glycopyrrolate, which is given as an injection or in the form of a pill.
+Robinul decreases your saliva production but can cause dry mouth as a result.